Unifying Graph Embedding Features with Graph Convolutional Networks for Skeleton-based Action Recognition: Experiment

-As mentioned in Section 3.2, there are four types of centrality structures in the centrality graph convolutional block, i.e., $A, J, B$, and $W$.
-Note that $A$ is the original skeleton graph, namely, adjacency matrix.
-Note that $A$ is the same as the adjacency matrix in ST-GCN.
-Here, we only investigate the effects of the other three centrality structures.
-The different combinations of the centrality structures are tested on CGCN, including CGCN without $J$, CGCN without $B$ and CGCN without $W$, and the results are shown in Table~\ref{table1}.
-The results show that each centrality structure extracted from the graph is significant for human action recognition.
-Besides, deleting any one of centrality structures will dramatically reduce the performance.
-After combining all centrality structures added together, we can utilize all in information in each centrality structure and achieve better outcomes.
-We also test the influence of the adaptive skeleton graph used in the original ST-GCN.
-The result indicates that the weight and dynamic adjacency matrix is important, which also demonstrates the significance of the adaptive skeleton graph.
+As mentioned in Section 3, there are three types of graph embedding features in the UNFGEF framework, i.e., node features $J$, edge features $B$, and subgraph features $S$.
+Here, we only investigate effects of these graph features.
+The different combinations of the graph features are tested on the UNFGEF framework, including UNFGEF only with $J$, UNFGEF only with $B$, UNFGEF only with $S$, UNFGEF with $J$ and $B$, UNFGEF with $J$ and $S$, UNFGEF with $B$ and $S$, and UNFGEF with $J$, $B$ and $S$.
+And the results are shown in Table~\ref{table1}.
+UNFGEF ($J$+$B$+$S$) outperforms the baseline model ST-GCN by 8.2\% on the X-view NTU-RGB+D dataset, which strongly demonstrate the importance of graph embedding features.
+The results show that each graph feature extracted from the graph is significant for human action recognition.
+Besides, deleting any one of streams will dramatically reduce the performance.

+Shown in fig.~\ref{fig3}, the accuracy of our new framework achieves more than 93.0\% on the majority of action classes, except A.10 to A.12 and A.16.
+Most importantly, the node features have a greater impact than edge features and subgraph features in the UNFGEF framework.
+If the UNFGEF framework only has subgraph features, the performance is not good.
+After combining all graph features together, we can utilize all in information and achieve better outcomes.
+The result indicates that the learned graph features are important, which also demonstrates the significance of the node features.
+The confusion matrices of UNFGEF on 60 action classes of the NTU-RGB+D dataset are shown in Fig.~\ref{fig4}.
+The performance on the cross-view benchmark is better than that on the cross-subject benchmark.